 A project at my old elementary school took measurements directly from the roof of the school building and made the information available to the public. …

-We have to make a trade-off here.
+For practical purposes, we have to make a trade-off here.
 High-altitude weather satellites can see larger areas at a time, but with a comparatively low

 At only 500 miles (800 km) up or so, these polar orbiting satellites race from the North Pole to South Pole and back again in less than two hours.
 Then it moves over slightly and takes a photo of the next strip of the earth, following the meridians like the lines on a pumpkin.
 And it keeps progressing that way with all this speed in a vessel weighing about 3/4 of a ton.